cinnober/order-matcher-exercise/readme.md

 This is an exercise to implement an order book with continuous matching of limit orders with time priority.

-This exercise requires Java 8, gradle 1.10+ and a compatible IDE, for example NetBeans.
+This exercise requires Java 8 and gradle 2.3+.
+Use your favorite IDE or editor.

 ## Instructions
 In an electronic exchange an order book is kept: All buy and sell orders are entered into this order book and the prices are set according to specific rules.
 Bids and asks are matched and trades occur.